 Teachers use a project-based approach with topics that follow developmentally appropriate practice, as well as teacher and student interests.
 Resources available for social studies include kits, videos, curriculum materials, resource books in the library, the Web and other software in the media lab.
 Teachers are also guided by Georgia performance standards in choosing units of study.
 The elementary topics dovetail with the middle school topics in history and geography.
 In the life of the school, social studies is explicitly taught during specific time periods weekly, and it figures prominently in the implicit curriculum - through routines and classroom management practices, through teacher and student language, through modeled expectations and most of all through Quaker values, such as equality /respect, community-building and peace/conflict resolution.
 We follow a "social curriculum," the Responsive Classroom program (Northeast Foundation for Children), which emphasizes cooperative, responsible and compassionate class culture allowing all students to begin on the same page every day, ready to learn.
-Teachers take week-long workshops to learn how culture allowing all students to begin on the same page every day, ready to learn.
 Teachers take week-long workshops to learn how to create equitable classrooms so that knowledge about use of materials, teacher expectations and academic routines and choices are modeled and referenced from the first day of school to the last.
 These ideas combine well with the values of a Quaker school.